SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 HIGH: Customer Concentration

->90% of order book from MDL, GRSE, CSL.
-Top 10 customers = 97%+ of revenue.
-Monopsony buyer — no pricing power.
-Mitigant: all three shipyards expanding simultaneously.
+>90% of order book from MDL, GRSE, CSL, and Direct Navy.
+Monopsony buyer ecosystem — no pricing power.
+Mitigant: all three shipyards expanding simultaneously and direct NHQ wins diversifying contract types.

 HIGH: P75i Delay Risk

 P75i contract still unsigned.
 It is the thesis-defining catalyst.
-As of Mar 2026, no final contract despite negotiations.
-Without P75i, order book growth post-FY26 depends on 3 additional Scorpenes + lifecycle contracts alone.
+Without P75i, order book growth post-FY26 depends heavily on 3 additional Scorpenes and executing complex new sonar tech flawlessly.

 WATCH: Group Litigations